More U.S. military action in Pakistan possible: Graham

 "A perfect world ... would be Afghan, Pakistan and (U.S. and NATO) coalition forces working jointly on both sides of border to deny safe havens, inside of Afghanistan and on the other side," in Pakistan's western tribal regions from which the Haqqani network and other militants are believed to operate, Graham said.

 Graham said U.S. lawmakers will think about stepping up the military pressure.
-"If people believe it's gotten to the point that that is the only way really to protect our interests I think there would be a lot of support," Graham said.
+"If people believe it's gotten to the point that that is the only way really to protect our interests, I think there would be a lot of support," he said.

 The Haqqani network is allied with Afghanistan's Taliban and is believed to have close links to al Qaeda.
 It fights U.S. and NATO forces in eastern Afghanistan, operating out of bases in Pakistan's North Waziristan.